FlapperDoodlez/dog-libs/README.md

 # dog-libs
----

 ## What is it
 dog-libs is a game where players have to fill in the blanks of phrases and short stories—without knowing what the phrase or short story actually is—resulting in wacky outcomes.

-This application was originally created to be used as a sample application as part of a longform guide on monitoring GKE using Datadog.
-The guide can be found [here](https://datadoghq.com/blog/monitor-google-kubernetes-engine/).
+It's a simple application that interacts with hosted storage on the GCP cloud.
+This app was created as an example to be instrumented and monitored so that you can see how it works and how requests are being handled.
+The longform guide on monitoring this app (and GKE) using Datadog can be found [here](https://datadoghq.com/blog/monitor-google-kubernetes-engine/).

 ## How do I use it?